Hanna Sturm: Years between two wars

 In 1925 (or, possibly 1927 – sources differ), in the context of continuing differences with the party leadership, Sturm was excluded from the Social Democratic Party.
 This development she took as an opportunity to join the Austrian Communist Party.
 Still unable to find work in her home region, where her political activities seem to have become common knowledge among factory owners, in 1929 Hanna Sturm moved with her adolsescent daughter Theresia to Bremen in Germany where the two of them found work in a textiles factory.
 The period was one of growing political polarisation in Germany: in that year's works council elections at the factory where they worked 12 out of 15 of the workers elected to the works council were communists, a result to which Hanna Sturm's "politicisation" of her comrades may well have contributed.
 Soon after that mother and daughter were expelled from Germany.

 Back in Burgenland a further period of unemployment followed.
-In 1930 the labour exchange sent Hanna und Theresia Sturm, together with a group of unemployed miners, to Moscow.
+In 1930 the labour exchange sent Hanna and Theresia Sturm, together with a group of unemployed miners, to Moscow.
 Half a year later they were both employed, not in Moscow but as instructors at the "Rabotnica" textiles factory in Leningrad, training apprentices and other young recruits over three shifts how to work the spinning machines.

 Back to Austria: but Hanna's daughter Theresia stayed in the Soviet Union till 1957

 In Autumn 1932 the party recalled Hanna Sturm to Austria.
 Theresia stayed behind, studying Applied Economics ("Volkswirtschaft") at Leningrad University.
 She also had an office job with the international sailors' club which is how she met her first husband, a German sailor whom she married in 1932.
 Subsequently, her husband was arrested, Theresia herself being arrested a year after that, probably in both cases because they refused to apply for Soviet citizenship.
-Theresia spent more than twenty years in internal exile in the Ukhta area the Komi People's Republic.
+Theresia spent more than twenty years in internal exile in the Ukhta area of the Komi People's Republic.
 She nevertheless survived, and in 1957 was able to move with her Yugoslav born husband and her four children to Zagreb, where they built a new life.

 A Fascist government took power in Austria in 1934 and, encouraged by developments in Germany the previous year, rapidly transformed the country into a post-democratic dictatorship.
 Sources are for the most part silent about political activities undertaken by Hanna Sturm during the rest of the 1930s.
 It is recorded that she was detained by the authorities on four occasions between 1933 and 1937 for terms of between four and twenty-four days.
 At some stage she was excluded from the Austrian Communist Party, though it is not clear whether this was before or after the party was banned.
 She remained, in any case, a member of the Soviet Communist Party.